 The AIA Insurance Program is required by law to maintain the privacy of your protected health information and to provide you with a notice of its legal duties and privacy practices with respect to your protected health information.
 The AIA Insurance Program is required to abide by the terms of this notice.
 The AIA Insurance Program is required to notify you if there is a breach of your unsecured protected health information.
 The AIA Insurance Program reserves the right to change the terms of its notice and to make the new notice provisions effective for all protected health information that it maintains.
 If there is a material change to any provisions of this notice, the AIA Insurance Program will distribute a revised privacy notice.

-If you have questions or would like more information about the AIA Insurance Program’s privacy policies, you may contact Ann Casso, Executive Director of the AIA Trust, (202) 626-7376 or by e-mail at firstname.lastname@example.org.
+If you have questions or would like more information about the AIA Insurance Program’s privacy policies, you may contact the AIA Trust by email at AIATrust@aia.org or call (202) 626-7376.

 If you believe your privacy rights have been violated, you may file a complaint with the AIA Insurance Program or the Secretary of the U.S. Department of Health and Human Services.
 You cannot be retaliated against for filing such a complaint.